Testing Pay with Transfer on Monnify Sandbox

 Path 1 - One-Time Payment SDK (Frontend)

 If you are already using the Monnify One-Time Payment SDK to open the checkout modal, enabling Pay with Transfer requires no extra API calls.
 Just include ACCOUNT_TRANSFER in the paymentMethods array when you call MonnifySDK.initialize().
-Monnify handles everything else — the virtual account is displayed inside the modal.
+Monnify handles everything else, and the virtual account is displayed inside the modal.

 checkout.js (frontend)